hakonlyn/Privat/assignment2/Readme.md

-To see the assignment2 in your local directory first run:
+To see the assignment2 in your local directory where you cloned the assignments repository (from previous assignment) first run:
 ```git pull origin master.```